sudohari/chef-web-docs/content/resources/windows_task/_index.md

   required: false
   default_value: The resource block's name
   description_list:
-  - markdown: 'An optional property to set the task name if it differs from the

-      resource block''s name.
-Example: ''Task Name'' or ''/Task Name'''
+  - markdown: 'An optional property to set the task name if it differs from the resource block''s name.
+Example: `Task Name` or `/Task Name`'
 - property: user
   ruby_type: String
   required: false